kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 User interface elements
 ~~~~~~~~~~~~~~~~~~~~~~~

-Graphical user interface elements are rendered in a bold font.

-Use the :rst:`guilabel` role to highlight user interface elements, such as buttons:
+Use the ``guilabel`` role to highlight user interface elements, such as buttons:

 .. code-block:: rst